Ground Source Heat Pump Cost

 Level of Insulation

 The level of insulation is also a big factor.
-If the insulation is not sufficient, then the new pump is somewhat a waste as the heat generated is not being preserved in the house.
+If the insulation is not sufficient, then the new pump is somewhat of a waste as the heat generated is not being preserved in the house.

 The insulation depends on how much you need and what type of insulation you buy.
 The good thing is you can get a full house insulated for a small amount in the grand scheme of the overall project.